Search

 2023

 November 2023: The MCITF publishes a two-page brochure for incarcerated individuals, titled, “What to Know Before Contacting a Conviction Integrity Unit (“CIU”) Without an Attorney.”
 The brochure describes the purpose of a CIU and identifies the risks of communicating with prosecutorial offices for post-conviction relief without the assistance of counsel, including mistakenly waiving attorney-client privilege.
-The Boston College Innocence Program (“BCIP”), with assistance from the Boston College Law School’s Center for Experiential Learning, translates the brochure into the four main non-English languages spoken in Massachusetts: Spanish, Portuguese, Mandarin and Cantonese.
-With assistance from Prisoner Legal Services, the MCITF, through the BCIP, distributes the brochure to all Massachusetts prison facilities.
+The Boston College Innocence Program, with assistance from Boston College Law School’s Center for Experiential Learning, translates the brochure into the four main non-English languages spoken in Massachusetts: Spanish, Portuguese, Mandarin and Cantonese.
+With assistance from Prisoners' Legal Services, the MCITF, through the BCIP, distributes the brochure to all Massachusetts prison facilities.
 Click here to review the brochure in English and here for the translated version.

 November 2023: The MBA organizes an instructive panel for the New England Bar Association's (“NEBA”) 2023 annual meeting, titled, "Exonerating the Wrongfully Convicted and How State Bars Can Help."
 Moderated by MBA President Damian Turco, also President of NEBA, the panel features speakers from various New England states who are committed to the fight against wrongful convictions.
 Each panelist offers a wealth of experience and a unique perspective on the role of state bars in promoting conviction integrity and in preventing and remedying wrongful convictions.
 Panelists include Radha Natarajan, Executive Director of NEIP; Rosemary C. Scapicchio, a defense attorney whose work was spotlighted in the 2020 Netflix documentary, “Trial 4;” Richard W. Cole, from the MBA’s Civil Rights and Social Justice Section Council, Michael J. Iacopino, Chair, New Hampshire Criminal Defense Association; and Chad Higgins, Bernstein Shur Law Firm in Portland, Maine.